FAQ & Newcomers Guide

 Where do we perform?

-The DSO ia based in Danville, Illinois, an east-central Illinois town with a remarkable history in the performing arts.
+The DSO is based in Danville, Illinois, an east-central Illinois town with a remarkable history in the performing arts.
 The hometown of such international legends as actors Dick Van Dyke, Jerry Van Dyke, Donald O’Connor, Gene Hackman, jazz performer Bobby Short, among others, continues to honor their legacy alongside sister arts organizations.
-The Danville Symphony Orchestra 2023-2024 season takes place at the Dick Van Dyke Auditorium at Danville High School on Jackson Street.
+The Danville Symphony Orchestra 2025-2026 season takes place at the Dick Van Dyke Auditorium at Danville High School, 202 E Fairchild St.

 Which seats are good?